Landmark High School (02M419)

 Teachers with more than 3 years of experience: 75%

-Academic Highlights: Performance-Based Assessment Tasks (PBATs), Career Readiness & Modern Youth Apprenticeship (CRMYA) School, Language Courses Available, AP Courses Available
+Academic Highlights: Advanced Placement Courses Available, Performance-Based Assessment Tasks (PBATs), Career Readiness & Modern Youth Apprenticeship (CRMYA) School, Language Courses Available, Paid internships, Extensive arts classes and partnerships

-Other Features: 10th Grade Seats Available, College Trips, CRMYA School, Health Center, Internships Available, Online Grading System, Program(s) with 1 SWD Applicant Per Seat, Summer Internships, Weekend Programs
+Other Features: 10th Grade Seats Available, College Trips, CRMYA School, Financial Literacy Coursework, Health Center, Internships Available, Online Grading System, Paid Apprenticeships, Summer Internships, Weekend Programs

 School Features: